 Graduate medical training often requires long hours of mentally and physically rigorous work that can be emotionally draining and stressful.
 McGaw understands and wants to prepare our housestaff for continued success and health throughout their training.

 While this is an exciting time, as physicians-in-training you are vulnerable to mood disorders, anxiety, and substance use problems which can derail professional development and personal fulfillment.
 Please review this slide set to learn more about the signs of burnout, depression, and substance abuse.

-Following are resources that McGaw supports or has curated for housestaff to help optimize emotional health.
+Following are resources that McGaw has curated for housestaff to help optimize emotional health.

 Mental Health and Wellness Services

 Mental healthcare and marriage counseling is covered by the trainees' BC/BS-IL health insurance.
 The following in-network psychiatry providers are willing to see trainees for expedited treatment.

 - Northwestern Medical Group

 - Adult ADHD Self-Report Scale (ASRS-v1.1) Assessment & Checklist

 - ADHD Impairment at work and school (video)